petermp79/coding-challenges/README.md

 well what he was asking me to do).
 In the end, he saved three lines of code, but he failed me anyway.
 Can you imagine how STUPID and CRUEL this whole coding challenge culture has become????

-This is why many people have quietly given up on their career or dare not switching job for a better position.
-I know quite a few of them.
-What I suggest those who have similar experience as I do is to say it out loud - "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice is clearly age discrimination to say the least.
-Not to mention, there are sensitive people who are not comfortable to write code with others watching over their shoulder or under pressure.
+This is why many people have quietly given up on their career or dare not switching job for a better position or work environment.
+I know quite a few of them personally.
+Thus, I suggest those who have similar experience as I do is to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure.

 People of my generation were not trained to do this stupid thing to others.
 In the past, the purpose of an interview is to make sure the candidates have proper training and experience to do the job.
 That's how we recruited people.
 I went through many startups of my own and others.
-I also worked for some big companies and, in the process, I hired hundreds of software engineers in my career.
-Yet, there was only once occasion when I requested a candidate to do a take-home small project to make sure he has the right skills to do the job.
+I also worked for some big companies and, in the process, I hired many software engineers in my career.
+Yet, there was only once occasion when I requested a candidate to do a take-home small project to make sure he has the right skills for the job.

 Unfortunately, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
 Apparently, they all hope that the coding challenge will help them to pick out people with the highest IQ.
-Yet, in my opinion, this culture will most likely lead to the creation of a pool of coding monkeys rather than scientists as everyone will have to go through coding challenge training in order to get a job.
-It also causes lost of income to the candidates as it will take much more longer for them to get a job.
+Yet, most likely, it will favor those who are just grasduating from school or can afford to go through the coding challenge training long enough.
+In the process, it also causes loss of income and hardship for those who desparately need a job.

 Dont agree with me?
-Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are desparately need a job.
+Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are looking for a software engineer job.

 Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.